DevExpress/devextreme-documentation/concepts/05 UI Components/PivotGrid/00 Getting Started with PivotGrid/16 Configure the Field Chooser.md

 The field chooser allows users to manage pivot grid fields.
+Its window displays five field sections, four of which correspond to pivot grid areas and the fifth contains all fields.
+Users can drag and drop fields between these sections.

-To open it, users should click the Field Chooser icon or select Show Field Chooser from a row or column header's context menu.
+To open the field chooser, users should click the Field Chooser icon or select Show Field Chooser from a row or column header's context menu.

 ![DevExtreme PivotGrid: Field chooser](/images/pivotgrid/field-chooser.png)

 To configure the field chooser, declare the [fieldChooser](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/fieldChooser/) object.
 Use the [enabled](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/fieldChooser/#enabled) property to specify whether the Field Chooser icon and the corresponding context menu command are available.
 This property's default value is **true**.

-The field chooser window displays five field sections:

-- Row Fields
-- Column Fields
-- Data Fields
-- Filter Fields
-- All Fields

-The All Fields section includes fields declared in the [fields[]](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/) array and auto-generated fields.
-In this tutorial, we disable the [dataSource](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/#dataSource).[retrieveFields](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/#retrieveFields) property to hide the auto-generated fields.
+The All Fields section includes fields declared in the [fields[]](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/) array and fields auto-generated from the data source model.
+If the All Fields section contains so many fields that users find it hard to navigate them, you can disable the [dataSource](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/#dataSource).[retrieveFields](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/#retrieveFields) property to hide the auto-generated fields.
+Alternatively, you can enable the [allowSearch](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/fieldChooser/#allowSearch) property to allow users to search in the All Fields section.

 ---
 ##### jQuery